alex-gutev/cl-environments/README.md

 * `DECLARATION-INFORMATION`
 * `DEFINE-DECLARATION`

-`AUGMENT-ENVIRONMENT` is not provided as it cannot be implemented on implementations which do not provide the functionality natively, since it requires that all functions, which take an environment parameter, be overridden to handle the extended environment objects.
+At the moment `AUGMENT-ENVIRONMENT` is not provided as it cannot be implemented on implementations which do not provide the functionality natively, since it requires that all functions, which take an environment parameter, be overridden to handle the extended environment objects.
+A version of this function will be implemented for all implementations in a future release.

 ## Documentation

-To be able to use the environment access functions, **`ENABLE-HOOK`** has to be called to ensure that the code walker is set as the macroexpansion hook on implementations where the code-walker is required.
-On implementations where the code-walker is not required `ENABLE-HOOK` and `DISABLE-HOOK` do nothing.
+The environment access API is provided by the package `CL-ENVIRONMENTS.CLTL2`.
+The functions exported by this package can be used directly, however they will not return meaningful information on implementations which do not provide the CLTL2 API natively, unless the forms which modify the environment are walked by the code walker.

-The `CL-ENVIRONMENTS` package is a clone of the `COMMON-LISP` package with the exception that all CL special operators, which modify the environment, are shadowed and replaced with macro definitions to ensure that the code-walker walks all forms, including forms appearing at top-level.
-This package should be used, instead of the `COMMON-LISP` package, in order to be able to obtain accurate information about the environment from top-level special forms.
+The `CL-ENVIRONMENTS-CL` package is a clone of the `COMMON-LISP` package with the exception that it exports the environment the symbols in the `CL-ENVIRONMENTS.CLTL2` package and all CL special operators, which modify the environment, are shadowed with macros which invoke the code walker.
+This package should be used, instead of the `COMMON-LISP` package, in order to be able to obtain accurate information about the environment.

-#### ENABLE-HOOK

-Function: `ENABLE-HOOK &OPTIONAL PREVIOUS-HOOK`

-Sets the code-walker as the `*MACROEXPAND-HOOK*` if necessary. `PREVIOUS-HOOK`, if provided, is the function to restore `*MACROEXPAND-HOOK*` to when calling `DISABLE-HOOK`.
-If not provided defaults to the current value of `*MACROEXPAND-HOOK*`.

-#### DISABLE-HOOK

-Function: `DISABLE-HOOK &OPTIONAL PREVIOUS-HOOK`

-Restores `*MACROEXPAND-HOOK*` to its previous value prior to calling `ENABLE-HOOK`.

-If `PREVIOUS-HOOK` is provided restores `*MACROEXPAND-HOOK*` to that value instead.

-### Environment Access Functions
+### Package `CL-ENVIRONMENTS.CLTL2` - Environment Access API

 See [Common Lisp the Language 2](https://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node102.html) for the Environments API specification.

 #### VARIABLE-INFORMATION